 SIMPLE ORDER FORM

-All right, let us now get started with the order form now.
+All right, let us now get into the details of the order form now.

 STEP 1) ORDERS DATABASE TABLE